kavehtehrani/archive.today.extension/README.md

-# Send to archive.is
+# Send to archive.today

-A simple Chrome extension that makes it easy to open/archive web pages using archive.is.
+A simple Chrome extension that makes it easy to open/archive web pages using archive.today.

 ## Features

-- **Right-click menu**: Right-click on any link and select "Send to archive.is" to archive that link in a background tab
+- **Right-click menu**: Right-click on any link and select "Send to archive.today" to archive that link in a background tab
 - **Extension icon**: Click the extension icon to archive the current page in the same tab

 ![Screenshot](./images/context_menu.png)